26 February 2025

 Be amazed at the Museum of Illusions: The Museum of Illusions at Riyadh Park Mall offers serious Alice in Wonderland vibes.
 Your whole family will be amazed by exhibits, installations, and themed rooms designed to befuddle the eyes and the brain.
 Some of the highlights include the Infinity Tunnel, the Head on the Platter, the Beuchet Chair, the Ames, Anti-Gravity, Rotated, and Infinity rooms, and the mind-blowing Vortex Tunnel.
 A camera is a must!

 Get creative at Café Ceramique: Café Ceramique is more than a sophisticated café that offers superb casual dining and delicious beverages.
 The café is also part artist studio.
 Let each member of the family choose a white ceramic, unleash their creativity and paint their own designs on it, and then leave it in the capable hands of the staff who will glaze and fire it.
-You can collect your ceramics a few days later (so don’t leave visiting the café to the last day of your holiday in Riyadh).
+You can collect your ceramics a few days later (so don’t leave visiting the café to the last day of your Saudi Arabia vacation).

 Explore Heet Cave: Also known as Ain (‘eye’) Heet, Heet Cave is a fantastic location for an excursion.
 The cave is 40km from Riyadh, and it’s best visited with an experienced guide.
 After navigating the steep entrance to the underground chambers, you’ll find a lake of crystal-clear water.